pcrumley/tristanAutomater/README.md

 ## TristanSim class
-An Object Relational Mapping (ORM) that makes it easy to access all your tristan data as attributes of an object. e.g., any value in the `i`th output step can be accessed as sim[i].ex for example.
+An Object Relational Mapping (ORM) that makes it easy to lazily load all your tristan data as attributes of an object. e.g., any value in the `i`th output step can be accessed as sim[i].ex for example.
 Documentation [here](https://pcrumley.github.io/tristanUtils/tristanSim.html)

 Consider switching the trackedLecs/trackedIons objects into a pandas dataframe